-Fall 2020 Semester Testing Plan
+Spring Testing Plan

 Lisa Cania will send an email to the employees selected for each week’s clinic and ask them to make an appointment for their test at a date and time from the two days offered that works best for them.
 Employees should not make an appointment unless they receive a notice from Lisa Cania that they have been selected.
-Clinics will be held in Leithead Fieldhouse.
+Clinics are held in Leithead Fieldhouse.

 New employees will be expected to have their test, and receive negative results, before they begin their work.

 The University has implemented an auxiliary surveillance testing process using sampling of residence hall wastewater, with samples brought to Clarkson University twice weekly.
 Ten (10) on-campus residence halls have dedicated sampling machines that have been installed.
 Traces of the virus will be present in feces several days before detection through nasal swabs, and early identification of the virus will help us limit further infections.